richo/zephyros/README.md

 - 2.6
     - First version anyone should care about

-### Help Needed

-Are you good at stuff?
-We could use these things:

-* Better app icon
-* Better menu bar icon

 ### Special Thanks

-- To [@pd](https://github.com/pd), for all the great ideas and help in the beginning
+- To [pd](https://github.com/pd), for all the great ideas and help in the beginning
-- To [@muescha](https://github.com/muescha), for the constant flow of feature requests, pull requests, and bug reports
+- To [muescha](https://github.com/muescha), for the constant flow of feature requests, pull requests, and bug reports
+- To [danielepolencic](https://github.com/danielepolencic/), for the new menu bar icon
 - To everyone.
 You're great!

 ### License